Arki-Pro/parkinson-disease-detection-using-machine-learning/README.md

 #

+(TEMPORARY FRONTEND CONTENT REVAMP FOR LEWY BODY DEMENTIA due to Smart India Hackathon 2025, this Project is mainly committed to Parkinsonian family only.)

 AI-assisted Detection of Neurodegenerative Speech and Cognitive Changes Related to Dementia

 Our web application collects seven acoustic voice biomarkers to predict the likelihood of neurodegenerative motor speech impairment via a trained machine learning model.
 In addition, it provides dementia screening through AI-assisted cognitive quizzes and behavioral assessments.